-Bosnia: Republika Srpska entitity will not allow BIH federal gov to enter into energy block against Russia3.
-October 2014. / SEE Energy News
+Bosnia: Republika Srpska entitity will not allow BIH federal gov to enter into energy block against Russia, SEE Energy News

 BIH Minister of Foreign Trade and Economic Relations Boris Tucic, announced indirectly on Monday that the Government of Republika Srpska will prevent BIH’s joining to the formation of unique energy block of EU and adjacent countries against Russia.